fredboudon/PNR-PlantArchi-TP/README.md

 [Conda Installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Follow instructions for Miniforge.

 [Conda Download](https://conda-forge.org/download).
-Use the Python 3.10 based installation.
+Use the proper installation for your OS.

-Then, after install of conda, run the following command in an Anaconda Shell to create the sofware environment and its notebooks extension.
+Then, after the install of conda, run the following command in an Anaconda Shell to create the sofware environment :

     cd /path/to/your/documents/PNR-PlantArchi-TP/
-    conda env create -f environment.yml
+    mamba env create -f environment.yml

-Activate the environment using
+Activate the environment, named pnr, using

     conda activate pnr